 2. Caching: These features customize when and how content is cached.
-Examples include Bypass Cache, Force Internal Max-Age, External Max-Age and Cache-Control Header Treatment.
+Examples include Bypass Cache, Force Internal Max-Age, External Max-Age, and Cache-Control Header Treatment.

 Use case example: By default, the CDN honors the cache policy from the origin.
-However, you may choose to override the TTL values and ignore the no-cache policy from the origin.
+However, you may override the TTL values and ignore the no-cache policy from the origin.
 The example below shows how this is accomplished.